weisbuch/inequity.f/README.md

-Fortran and nlogo files used in manuscript "Lattice dynamics of inequity" submitted to JASSS in sept.
+Fortran and nlogo programs used in manuscript "Lattice dynamics of inequity" submitted to JASSS in sept.
 2017.
-Pdf version is
+The pdf version of the manuscript is gwlatdyninequity.pdf.

       \begin{abstract}
 We discuss a model of inequity based on iteration